Sanju2021/ubdc_ansible/README.md

 # ubdc_ansible
 This is the ansible GitHub repo for UBDC Linux Machines.
-I will be seeting it from my HP laltop to manage all the linux servers and computers in UBDC domain.
+I will be managing them from my HP laptop using Ansible.